 1) HTML / CSS

 But it’s not only about overdelivering.
 Many clients seek full-stack programmers who are able to set up basic web applications.
-HTML and CSS is a minimal requirement for these types of jobs.
+HTML and CSS are minimum requirements for these types of jobs.

 - Read basic HTML tutorial here: https://www.w3schools.com/html/default.asp

 Again, front-end development is very important because it’s the first point of interaction for your clients.

 But it’s not enough today to know about front-end development.
 Going more towards the back-end side of things, learning Python is an excellent choice.
 Python will also help you write basic operating system scripts.